 First stop?…The Continental Club.
 This is one of the more famous spots in the Austin music scene.
 Many big names have performed in this small club, such as Stevie Ray Vaughn, Joe Ely, Junior Brown, and even Robert Plant!

-has a location here, and it is a combination Tom shoe store and coffee/bar.
-Not only are the shoes really great, but even the coffee and drinks help fulfill their commitment to the One For One promise
+The Tom Store has a location here, and it is a combination Tom shoe store and coffee/bar.
+Not only are the shoes really great, but even the coffee and drinks help fulfill their commitment to the One For One promise throughout the world.

 As we were walking, we came across this beautiful covered walkway.
 As you can see, at the end were flowers and a picture frame.
 We were curious and thought we’d walk to the end to see what it was.
 It was a marriage proposal that had been prepared for someone.
 We practically ran out of there and forgot to take a picture of the vignette he had set up.
 Someone is a lucky girl….I hope she said, “Yes!”.